derailed/hangman/README.md

 This is an implementation of the traditional game of Hangman.
 This application is broken into 3 separate web services:

-* Dictionary Service which produces random word generation
+* Dictionary Service
-* Game Service which tracks the game state
+* Game Service
 * Hangman Service

-This application is driven via a cli which connects to the Hangman service which tracks game progress and status.
+This application is driven via a cli which connects to the Hangman service and tracks game progress and status.

-This demo application is deployed via Kubernetes and leverage an Istio service mesh to orchestrate the cluster and manage inter-service communication by dialing various knobs.
+This demo application is deployed via Kubernetes and leverages an [Istio](http://istio.io) service mesh to orchestrate the cluster and manage inter-service communication by dialing various knobs.